Local Elections 2025

 Northland Regional Council also uses FPP (first past the post) electoral system.

-Find out more on FPP
+Find out more on FPP.

 Kaipara district wards